vincyxiroff/QuestLoad/README.md

         └── patch.161562.com.CMGames.IntoTheRadius.obb
     ```

-  QuestLoad installs the APK first, then fully replaces `/sdcard/Android/obb/<packageName>` by deleting the existing folder, recreating it, and recursively copying the selected OBB package folder into place.

-  Existing `release.manifest` bundles are still accepted as a fallback, but a manifest is no longer required for normal APK + OBB installs.
-OBB filenames should follow the standard `main|patch.<versionCode>.<packageName>.obb` format.

 ### 4. Install
 Click **Install APK** for single APKs or **Install Bundle (APK + OBB)** for bundles.
 The log will show progress and confirm success when finished.